 It was an ordinary and unremarkable first-floor one-bedroom apartment; it looked like every other one-bedroom apartment Emily had ever seen — an open living room area with a patio door on the side, a small kitchen, a small dining area, and a small hallway with a closet and a bathroom.
 The apartment’s only bedroom at the back of the structure was the room fluttering with activity.
 As Emily entered, it felt like everything was moving in slow motion as she followed CSI Simkowski into the scene of the crime.
 The occasional camera flash flickered through the doorway as they got closer, but once she walked in, she saw the entirety of the scene, the body, and the blood.

-The lights cast their beams upon the empty carpeted floor, Emily saw the naked and decapitated body of an unidentified woman.
+The lights cast their beams upon the empty carpeted floor where Emily saw the naked and decapitated body of an unidentified woman.
 Part of her skin was burned and the carpet within a few feet of her body was melted, but it did not burn.

 In any normal situation, Emily would have categorized the woman as laying “face-down;” but she had no face — she had no head — so the best and most appropriate way she could describe it (which she filed-away in her memory for later) was “front-down.”

 “Dumb shit,” Pat Simkowski said, a burly man in his late-50s with dark white hair that matched his dark white sense of humor.
 “Sick fuck.
 Dumb shit.”

 “Dumb, why?”
 Emily asked.